Waqra Pukara and Q’eswachaka Tour 2D/1N

 - group Tour

-The Waqra Pukara trek and Q’eswachaka expedition is perfect for travelers seeking an authentic cultural experience away from the crowds of Cusco.
-On the fist day, you will cross the last remaining Inca bridge as well as see beautiful lakes, and on the second, quiet trails will lead you through isolated landscapes, fantastic rock formations, and an incredible archeological site.
+The Waqra Pukara and Q’eswachaka Tour 2D/1N expedition is perfect for travelers seeking an authentic cultural experience away from the crowds of Cusco.
+On the first day, you will cross the last remaining Inca bridge as well as see beautiful lakes, and on the second, quiet trails will lead you through isolated landscapes, fantastic rock formations, and an incredible archeological site.

 Day 1: Cusco – Q’eswachaka Inca Bridge – The Four Lagoons – Cusco

-We will then have a two hours hour van journey to the town of Combapata, where we will have our local breakfast (made of local cereals like quinoa, quiwicha, maca).
-After this will continue drive for 15 minutes until we will get the Combapata viewpoint, from which we will enjoy the beautiful landscapes and see where the Salcca River meets the Vilcanota, the Sacred River of the Incas.
+We will then have a one and hals hours of van journey to the town of Cusipata, where we will have our Semi Buffet breakfast .
+After this will continue drive for 25 minutes until we will get the Combapata viewpoint, from which we will enjoy the beautiful landscapes and see where the Salcca River meets the Vilcanota, the Sacred River of the Incas.

 Then, we will continue our journey to Yanaoca, one of the eight districts in the Canas province of Cusco.
-From Yanaoca, we will drive thirty minutes more to the Q’ewe district.
+From Yanaoca, we will drive for one more hour to the Q’ewe district.
 From there, you will have your first glimpse of the ancient bridge suspended between the steep rock cliffs, as we drive down the Apurimac canyon.

 After visiting the bridge, we will drive to the region’s where the four famous lakes are: Pampamarca, Asnacqoccha, Acopia, and Pomacanchi.
 Set like jewels among the gold-green hills, they shine in the warm, afternoon sun as native flamingos and other birds fly and feed around their edges.
-We will stop in one of the lakeshores to set our picnic blanket and enjoy our picnic.
+We will then continue driving to Cusipata where will have our Semi buffet Lunch, after lunch, we will continue our return trip to Cusco City, arriving approximately 5:00 pm.

 - Tour Start Time: 4:30am to 5:00am